junxit/us-congress-bills-115/metadata.md

 - 2018-07-24 — Mr. Roskam moved to suspend the rules and pass the bill, as amended.
 - 2018-07-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7107-7108)
 - 2018-07-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7107-7108)
+- 2018-07-25 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2018-07-26 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 529.